 What are trichomes?

-If you’re looking at a mature herbe plant, trichomes are the tiny white hair-like growths sticking out of the buds and sugar leaves.
+If you’re looking at a mature weed plant, trichomes are the tiny white hair-like growths sticking out of the buds and sugar leaves.
 Interestingly, the word comes from the Greek term “tríchōma”, which simply means “growth of hair”.
 From a distance, though, trichomes appear like a layer of frost over the flowers.
 Ever heard someone equate “THC crystals” or resin to harder-hitting weed?
 What they’re talking about, whether they realize it or not, is a high amount of trichomes.
 These tiny hairs, which are barely perceptible, contain a far greater proportion of cannabinoids, flavonoids, and terpenes than any other portion of the plant.

 While we’ve so far only discussed marijuana, trichomes can be found on many other plants as well.
 They appear different and have varied functions, but they’re all trichomes.
 Only in the context of cannabis will we talk about them at length.